sidowxyz/sidowxyz/README.md

 ### Glad to see you here!
- I'm a junior frontend engineer with a passion for UI/UX design.
-I'm currently pursuing a Bachelor's degree in Information Technology, and I'm also taking an intensive software engineering course at Alx.
-I absolutely love working with technology and I'm always eager to learn new things.
-I'm a hard worker and I'm dedicated to improving my skills every day.
-I'm excited to continue growing as an engineer and making a positive impact in the tech industry.
+ I'm a GitHub Campus Expert and a passionate advocate for community building, open-source, and artificial intelligence.
+Currently, I'm pursuing my Bachelor's degree in Information Technology at Zamzam University and leading several impactful communities:

+🚀 Chair and Lead Organizer at PyCon Somalia
+🌍 Chapter Lead at Open Source Community Africa (OSCA) 💡 Co-Organizer at AISomalia

+I thrive on bringing communities together, empowering others through tech, and continually growing my skills and knowledge.
+Let's connect and build something amazing together!

 ![Profile views counter](https://komarev.com/ghpvc/?username=sidowxyz&&style=flat-square)
 <br>